contao-community-alliance-archive/rfccc-1/doc/rfccc-1/packages.md

 ### Version comparison with extension component

-If an \techTerm{extension} component is present, the following additional rules are to be applied in addition to the rules mentioned in \ref{sec:version comparison without extension}.
+If an `extension` component is present, the following additional rules are to be applied in addition to the rules mentioned in \ref{sec:version comparison without extension}.

 A given version A is bigger (aka. newer) than version B if, and only if:
 * A.extensionA = B.extensionA \& A.extensionN > B.extensionN